Ankow99/un-seal/README.md

 ## Dependencies

 ### Host Requirements
-This snap is built with `classic` confinement to interact with your system's tools.
-Ensure these are installed:
+This snap is built with `strict` confinement, you must manually enable the following interfaces to interact with your system's tools.
+Ensure these are connected:

 * **`juju`:** Required to interface with your controller/model.
     ```bash